-- Copayments should be collected when services are rendered.
-Copayment amounts are generally listed on the Member's GlobalHealth ID card. - Coinsurance should not be collected at the time of service but billed to the Member after the Coinsurance amount due is indicated by GlobalHealth through the Remittance Advice sent to the Provider. - No Copayment or Coinsurance should be collected from or billed to the Member for preventive care services. - Some commercial plans have a deductible for some services.
-ER, hospital, and outpatient surgery all are subject to a deductible if a plan has one.
-Preventive services are not subject to any deductible.
+Copayments should be collected when services are rendered.
+Copayment amounts are generally listed on the Member's GlobalHealth ID card.

+No Copayment or Coinsurance should be collected from or billed to the Member for preventive care services.

+Some commercial Plans have a Deductible for some services.
+ER, Hospital, and Outpatient surgery all are subject to a Deductible if a plan has one.
+Preventive services are not subject to any Deductible.

-Maximum Out- of- Pocket ("MOOP")
+Maximum Out-of-Pocket ("MOOP")

-For GlobalHealth plans, member expenses are limited by a maximum out-of-pocket (MOOP) amount.
-If a Member has reached the MOOP, a Provider should not apply any Member cost-share for the covered services.
-Providers may obtain a Member's MOOP information via GlobalLink or by contacting GlobalHealth.
-If the Provider collected a cost-share from the Member, GlobalHealth will notify the Provider of the amount in excess of the MOOP and the provider shall promptly reimburse the Member.
+For GlobalHealth Plans, Member expenses are limited by a maximum out-of-pocket (MOOP) amount.
+If a Member has reached the MOOP, a Provider should not apply any Member Cost-share for the Covered Services.
+Providers may obtain a Member's MOOP information via GlobalLink[TM] or by contacting GlobalHealth.
+If the Provider collected a cost share from the Member, GlobalHealth will notify the Provider of the amount in excess of the MOOP and the Provider shall promptly reimburse the Member.

 If GlobalHealth determines that the Provider did not reimburse the Member the amount received in excess of the MOOP, GlobalHealth may reimburse the Member directly, and recoup the amount from the Provider.
-GlobalHealth will notify the Provider of any such recoupment thirty (30) days' prior to such recoupment.
+GlobalHealth will notify the Provider of any such recoupment thirty (30) days prior to such recoupment.

-GlobalHealth may audit the Provider's compliance with this section and may require the provider to submit documentation to GlobalHealth supporting that the Provider reimbursed Members for amounts in excess of the MOOP.
+GlobalHealth may audit the Provider's compliance with this section and may require the Provider to submit documentation to GlobalHealth supporting that the Provider reimbursed Members for amounts in excess of the MOOP.